 Cave reaches also Qingkou tiankeng – gargantuan sinkhole created by several waterfalls, which still fall into this 295 m deep sinkhole.
 The largest passage – Tiankeng Express – here starts from the exotic ecosystem in the bottom of tiankeng.

 The exploration of this cave is organized by the international Hong Meigui Cave Exploration Society.
-Cave is known to local people since ancient ancient times – in Er Wang Dong village it was used as source of potable water and as a storage site but far northern passages were used for nitrate mining.
+The cave is known to local people since ancient times – in Er Wang Dong village it was used as a source of potable water and as a storage site but far northern passages were used for nitrate mining.

 |Rating:||(4 / 5)|

 |Where is located?||Asia, China, Chongqing Municipality, Wulong County, starts in Qingkou tiankeng and Niubizi tiankeng, main entrance is near Er Wang Dong village|

 |UNESCO World Heritage status:||part of "South China Karst", 2007, No.1248|

 Though, those which we know offer a surprising diversity of unusual features and impressive sights.